How To Feed A Loon

 • Place the fried tortillas on a baking sheet.
 Top each tortilla with anywhere from ¼ to ½ cup of the shredded cheese.
 Be sure to spread the cheese evenly across all the tortillas.

-• Top each nacho with approximately 1 tbsp of the diced peppers.
+• Top each nacho with approximately 1 tablespoon of the diced peppers.

 • Place in the oven and bake until the cheese has fully melted.
 About 3 to 5 minutes.
 Keep an eye on them, don't let them burn!
 Remove from the oven and serve at once, with extra diced peppers on the side.